Rakile/deforumation/README.md

 # deforumation
-A GUI to remotely steer the Deforum motions in real time.
+A GUI to remotely steer the Deforum motions, strengths, and prompts, in real time.

 ## Dependencies
 wxPython (pip install wxPython)